'I only worried about public funds,' says Gov. Lee

-Hwacheon Daeyu is suspected of receiving political favors in the development’s profit distribution scheme, which enabled it since 2019 to rake in a profit of 57.7 billion won ($48.3 million) on an investment of 49.95 million won, which was a 1 percent stake in the project.
+The company, owned by former journalist Kim Man-bae, reaped a profit of 57.7 billion won on an investment of 49.95 million won, which was a 1 percent stake in the mixed public-private development consortium.

 The company also made 300 billion won in sales of apartments in the development, while its Cheonhwa Dongin affiliates reaped in an additional 400 billion won in profits.

 The city-owned Seongnam Development Corporation reportedly only received 183 billion won in profits over the past three years, despite holding a 50 percent stake in the development consortium.